rickliveshere/IIS7-Dispatcher/README.md

   - Recycle the app pool

 ##Setup
-You will need to download nad install a copy of 7zip from here - http://www.7-zip.org/
+You will need to download and install a copy of 7zip from here - http://www.7-zip.org/

 Add the following to the PATH system environment variable:
   - The installation directory for 7zip and..